Shots Fired After SUV Storms Past Mar-A-Lago Checkpoints; 2 People In Custody

 Two people are in custody after the SUV they were driving blew past two security checkpoints and shots were fired at President Trump's Mar-a-Lago resort on Friday, according to Florida authorities.

-The president wasn't there at the time, but was expected to travel there later Friday.
+The president wasn't there at the time, but he was expected to travel there later Friday.

 Florida Highway Patrol officers were pursuing the black SUV when it headed toward Mar-a-Lago, according to a statement from the Palm Beach County Sheriff's Office.